 Enrolled Duke students are eligible to apply for a URS Conference Grant.
-This grant is an award of up to $500 to use towards registration or travel to present research they have conducted at Duke for one conference per semester.
+This grant is an award of up to $500 to use towards registration, travel, or other expenses to present research they have conducted at Duke for one conference per semester.
 This award provides financial support for conferences, contingent on university requirements and restrictions regarding approved travel destinations.

 Consideration for a conference grant to attend a meeting without presenting will be considered on a case-by-case basis.

-Starting in Fall 2023, URS will pay directly for awardees’ conference registration or travel.
+Starting in Fall 2023, URS can pay directly for awardees’ conference registration or travel.
 Awardees will work with the URS Program Coordinator to register for the conference or arrange payment for travel.
 To accommodate this process, students applying for this grant must submit their application at least two weeks prior to regular registration deadlines and six weeks prior to the conference dates for travel.
 For students preferring to pay for conference costs and be reimbursed up to $500, that will remain an option for the grant.

-If your total expenses to attend the conference will surpass $500, please list your other sources of funding to demonstrate how you have thought through your expenses and considered the resources you have available.
+If your total expenses to attend the conference will surpass $500, please list your other sources of funding on the application to demonstrate how you have thought through your expenses and considered the resources you have available.

 URS expects that conference presentation preparation is being done in consultation with Duke faculty/staff mentor/s.
 Take note that your application submission will prompt an email to your Duke faculty mentor(s) asking them to answer some questions, which they will need to complete and submit on your behalf.